A classic of oldie video games, this is the method of saving your progress in a game without being required to actually store

 - "Game state" passwords: A lot more complicated than level passwords, these record essentially all the information that a Save Point would: What items you've acquired, your character stats, key event flags, and so on.
 Enter the password and you can pick up from (almost literally) the exact moment you left off, or at least some decent approximation.
 The length of the password will depend on how much information is being "saved", so a "game state" password that records a lot of things will require a longer password.
 Also, to discourage players from attempting to cheat the system by inventing their own passwords, the password may incorporate a "checksum", a small combination of symbols whose only function is to verify that the rest of the password is (or at least looks) legitimate.

 Many of the more complicated password systems are case-sensitive and also use numbers and symbols.
 The reason is that 26 lowercase letters, 26 uppercase letters, 10 numerals, and 2 other symbols add up to 64 (two to the sixth power), which means that 6 bits of raw data can be encoded in each symbol.
 Without lowercase, 32-symbol alphabets (consonants, digits, and a couple symbols) provided 5 bits per symbol.
+Though this extra encoding can cause problems in and of itself - depending on the font used in the game, some characters could easily get mistaken for others (Like 'I' vs 'l' or 'O' vs '0'), and some players might simply not have good handwriting, resulting in an otherwise accurately recorded password being incorrectly typed when the game is started up again several days later due to a misreading.

 Examples of "level" passwords: